DECIDING WHERE TO STAY IN TENERIFE

 And, whilst there are definitely places you can sit with a bunch of cheap-beer-drinking louts (The Las Americas end), the vast majority of this stretch is made up of higher-end family hotels.
 Come evening, when folk have a tendency to put on more clothes, you can clearly decipher a more upper-class collection of people and a quieter bar scene than Playa de las Americas.

 In fact, it was a total joy come the weekend to see hoardes of young Tenerifans spill out of these bars onto the beach just before sunset for a dance in the sand.
+It wasn’t raucus and unruly – it was young Spanish 20-somethings celebrating the end of their business week with an after-work cocktail.
 Then, remarkably, once the sun had set, everyone cleared off and the promenade returned to the usual British punters enjoying the warm evening.

 Playa Fanabe was definitely more vibrant and busier than the calmer, and smaller, sections of Playa Del Duque and La Caleta, but we liked it all the same.
-We definitely think this is one of the better choices as the best resort in Tenerife for families.
+We definitely think this is one of the better choices as the best family resort Tenerife has to offer.
 And, if you’re anything like us and enjoy waking up early, you’ll absolutely love the fact you’re the only one sipping your coffee on the beach.
 I suppose this is the result of being surrounded by all-inclusive hotels and people sleeping off their hangovers till late.

 And, despite the gargantuan size of the Costa Adeje resort, it still has a much calmer vibe than any other resorts we visited on Tenerife.
 So, if you like to eat out every night and enjoy a sunset cocktail, this stretch is definitely one of the best places to stay in Tenerife.